 The activities on offer for GCSE PE cover a range of activities both on the school site and out and about.
-There is no requirement to be participating in out of school sport.
-We have many opportunities in school for you to work on your sporting ability plus two practical lessons in each two week rotation of GCSE PE.
+There is no requirement to be participating in out of school sport but involvement in sport at club level will have a positive impact on your sports grades.
+We have many opportunities in school for you to work on your sporting ability plus 2 practical lessons in each 2 week rotation of GCSE PE, as well as a full co-curricular offering.
+Participation in these clubs is important.

 The theory content helps you to understand how your body works in order to be the best at your sport.
-For example, this includes studying fitness and training, where we will look at the effects of exercise on our bodies and develop an understanding of how different training methods can improve performance in sport.
-The theory content will also include the use of new and exciting technologies to help you analyse your own performance and the performance of others in order for us to perform at our best.
+For example, this includes studying fitness and training, where we will look at the effects of exercise on our bodies and develop an understanding of how different training methods can improve performance in sport, as well as the anatomy and physiology of our bodies, drugs in sports and the reasons why people participate in sport, to name a few.